Christiana90/Flask-weather-app/README.md

 │   ├── weather.html     # Main weather display page
 │   └── city-not-found.html  # Error page for invalid city input
 ├── app.py               # Main Flask app
 ├── check_weather.py     # Script to fetch weather data from the API ├── .env                 # API Key storage
-├── .gitignore           # Git ignore file (includes venv and .env) ├── requirements.txt     # List of dependencies
+├── .gitignore           # Ignored files (includes venv and .env) ├── requirements.txt     # List of dependencies
 └── README.md            # Project documentation
 ```

+---

 ## Dependencies

-The project depends on the following Python packages, which are listed in `requirements.txt`:
+Listed in `requirements.txt`:
 - **Flask**: Web framework.
-- **Requests**: For making HTTP requests to the OpenWeatherMap API.
+- **Requests**: For API calls to OpenWeatherMap.
-- **python-dotenv**: For loading environment variables from a `.env` file.
+- **python-dotenv**: For environment variable management.

+---

 ## How to Contribute
 Contributions are welcome!
-If you'd like to improve this project or add new features, feel free to fork the repository and submit a pull request.
+Follow these steps to contribute:
 1. Fork the repository.
-2. Create a new branch with your feature/bug fix.
+2. Create a new branch for your feature/bug fix.
-3. Push the branch and open a pull request.
+3. Commit your changes and push to your forked repository.
+4. Submit a pull request for review.

+---

 ## License
 This project is open-source and available under the [MIT License](LICENSE).

----